 To be fair, many other countries do this as well.
 Some countries have simply dropped their own currency all together and adopted the dollar completely such as Panama and Ecuador.

 In China's case, why was this going on in the first place?
 Why was it going on for so long?
 Why didn't Washington do anything about it?
 The answer is creepier and more sinister than you think.

-What you're seeing between China and the US now; what you saw between Japan and the US not long ago is globalization, pure and simple.
+What we're seeing between China and the US now; what we saw between Japan and the US not long ago is globalization, pure and simple.
 There aren't just two countries in a simple tug of war but thousands of corporations all over the world scrambling to make things cheaper for consumers.
 These companies are scrambling to secure a competitive advantage.

-But for what?
-For your money.
+It's all for your money.
 For everyone's money.
 So, for those who think the Chinese boom will last forever, let me ask you: why is China the knock-off capital of the world?
 Why can't you name more than three Chinese companies?
-Why do they have to parasitise the good name of American companies?
+Why do they have to parasitize the good name of American companies?

 On the other side, for those who have lost hope in the US economy, let me ask you...